 About Kinneil House and Museum

-Just a short walk from Kinneil House and Museum lie the ruins of the 12th century Kinneil Church.
-Abandoned in the 17th century, Kinneil Church was also partially destroyed by fire leaving just the western gable and historic graveyard.
-The church bell can be seen in Kinneil Museum.
+Just a short walk from Kinneil House lies the ruins of the 12th century Kinneil Church.
+Abandoned in the 17th century, Kinneil Church was also partially destroyed by fire leaving just the western gable and historic graveyard, and the church bell can today be seen in Kinneil Museum.

-James Watt’s Cottage, at the rear of Kinneil House, is the site where famous inventor James Watt worked to develop the steam engine.
-Watt was under the patronage of industrialist John Roebuck who lived in Kinneil House.
+James Watt’s Cottage, at the rear of Kinneil House, is also the site where famous inventor James Watt worked to develop the steam engine whilst under the patronage of industrialist John Roebuck who lived in Kinneil House.

 Kinneil Museum is a good place to start your visit to the Kinneil Estate.
 Housed in the stables of Kinneil House, the museum details the history of the site, hosts a number of artefacts from the estate – some dating back to Roman times – and also includes an audio visual show.